RoHS and WEEE Directives

-Commonly referred to as the “Lead-Free” Directive or Initiative, this vigorous movement aims to eliminate the use of lead in wave solder alloys.
-By doing this however, PCB manufacturers are turning to new lead-free solders that call for higher temperatures to work.
-Electronic Imaging Materials, Inc. solves this latest requirement by offering new Kapton® polyimides, engineered to handle increased temperatures with less discoloring, less label curl and more chemical and solvent resistance.
+Commonly referred to as the “Lead-Free” Directive or Initiative, RoHS* aims to eliminate the use of lead in wave solder alloys.
+Because of this, PCB manufacturers are turning to lead-free solders with higher temperatures.
+Electronic Imaging Materials, Inc. solves this requirement by offering Kapton® polyimides engineered to handle increased temperatures with less discoloring and label curl, and more chemical and solvent resistance.

 The RoHS Directive actually pertains to six banned substances – not just lead.
-Producers of certain electrical and electronic equipment will not be allowed to place their products on the market unless specific exemptions apply.
-The ban includes the use of lead, cadmium, mercury, hexavalent chromium, polybrominated biphenyls (PBB) and polybrominated biphenyl ethers (PBDE).
-This Directive went into effect July 1, 2006 and affects any goods made worldwide and distributed in Europe.
+The ban also includes the use of cadmium, mercury, hexavalent chromium, polybrominated biphenyls (PBB) and polybrominated biphenyl ethers (PBDE).

-In order to assure compliance, suppliers will be requested to provide a formal Declaration that their products do not contain any of these hazardous materials.
-EIM is prepared to help our customers deal with the labeling portion of their products and will provide appropriate documentation.
-These declarations and any associated analysis data should be retained in a technical file that authorities will expect to see during an inspection.
+To assure compliance, suppliers are requested to provide a formal Declaration that their products do not contain these hazardous materials.
+EIM helps our customers label their products and provide appropriate documentation.
+These declarations and associated analysis data are retained in a technical file for authorities to see during an inspection.